-Dungworth also discusses other astrophysical consequences of both the light neutrino masses and the mirror dark matter that results from the opposite chirality braids.
-Although usually discussed in the context of the old Standard Model, mirror matter has a long history and is studied by many as a dark matter candidate.
+Dungworth also discusses other astrophysical consequences of both the light neutrino masses and the mirror dark matter.
+Although usually discussed in the context of the local Standard Model, mirror matter has a long history and is studied by many as a dark matter candidate.
 For instance, R. Foot [30] has considered many observations, such as the positive DAMA modulation results.
-Here however, the only mirror matter that is forced upon us are the neutrinos and antineutrinos.

-Further consequences of neutrino gravity will be considered in other work.
+Further consequences of this neutrino gravity will be considered in other work.